-A vendor agreement - an indispensable business contract - outlines the terms of the exchange of goods or services between a business and a vendor.
+A vendor agreement - an indispensable business contract - outlines the terms of the exchange of goods or services between a business and third-party vendors.
 This written agreement not only provides clarity of terms and conditions, but also protects both parties' interests.
-Here are the five essential elements every comprehensive vendor agreement should include for healthy vendor management, successful operations, and increased ROI.
+Here are the five essential elements every comprehensive vendor agreement should include for healthy vendor contract management, successful operations, streamlined contract lifecycle management, and increased ROI.

 The vendor agreement should define the products or services the vendor agrees to deliver – along with (to start) payment schedules/types, project timelines, necessary materials, and distribution specifics.
 This part of the agreement must be detailed down to the timelines, dates, numbers, and figures to minimize ambiguity and ensure both parties have the same understanding.